jamesrsilvester/project-02/README.md

 ###### When is it due?

-* **Thursday August 31, 2017 at 9am** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Thursday August 31, 2017 at 9:15am** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

-* **TBD** - [Completed project deliverables](#completed-project-deliverables) due and presentations!
+* **Thursday September 7, 2017 at 9:15am** - [Completed project deliverables](#completed-project-deliverables) due and presentations!

 ---